honojs/vite-plugins/packages/dev-server/README.md

 ### Cloudflare

-You can pass the Bindings specified in `.wrangler.toml` to your application by using Wrangler's `getPlatformProxy()` function.
+You can pass the Bindings specified in `wrangler.toml` to your application by using Wrangler's `getPlatformProxy()` function.

 ```ts
 import devServer from '@hono/vite-dev-server'